Primary Processing

 Alaska Seaweed Insights

 Kelp species are typically harvested in a short period during the spring months, creating a processing bottleneck for the farmers.
 After dehydration and cutting, most of the biomass is frozen.
-As drying techniques become more common and new technologies and innovations emerge worldwide, various research and development initiatives, as well as technical and financial support organizations, are assisting Alaskan farmers and processors in implementing and integrating efficient drying capacities.
+As drying techniques become more common and new technologies and innovations emerge worldwide, various initiatives and organizations are assisting Alaskan farmers and processors in implementing and integrating efficient drying capacities.

 Dry kelp generally weighs about one-tenth of the harvested biomass.
 It's important to note that exact conversion ratios can vary significantly across harvests, regions, and processing methods.

 Post-harvest handling refers to the crucial steps in stabilizing seaweed and getting it ready for sale, ensuring it reaches the market in the best condition possible.
-The kelp value chain in Alaska usually follows a similar pattern, but the processing stage involves various techniques and processes.
 Farmers often consider this stage the most significant bottleneck in the value chain.

 Rinsing and trimming

-Farmers ensure their harvest is clean by rinsing off loose sediment or biofouling, by dunking the sections of the growline closest to the boat back into the water before hauling it in, effectively washing off debris.
+Farmers ensure their harvest is clean by dunking the sections of the growline closest to the boat back into the water before hauling it in, rinsing off loose sediment or biofouling.
 Alternatively, farmers may use a deck hose to spray down the kelp as it's brought aboard, helping maintain the harvest's quality and cleanliness.

 Inspection